Latest COVID-19 case numbers in South Africa

-The Department of Health has announced that South Africa has recorded 24,264 cases of COVID-19.
+The Department of Health has announced that the number of recorded COVID-19 cases in South Africa has reached 25,937.

-The number of deaths attributed to COVID-19 in South Africa has increased to 524, an increase of 43 compared to yesterday’s figures.
+The number of COVID-19-related deaths has increased to 552, which is an increase of 28 over the last 24 hours.

-A total of 605,991 tests have been conducted to date, and 9,214 tests were conducted in the past 24 hours, the department said.
+The Department of Health said it has conducted 654,996 tests to date, 29,005 of which were conducted over the last day.

-The number of recoveries has increased 12,741 at the time of writing, which translates to a recovery rate of 53%.
+Recoveries to date are 13,451 – which translates to a recovery rate of 52%.

+Globally, coronavirus cases topped 5.7 million globally on Wednesday, while deaths have exceeded 352,000, with more than 2.45 million recoveries.

-The table below shows the latest cases per province in South Africa.
+The table below shows the number of recorded cases and deaths in each province across South Africa.

 |Province